-Your life as a homeowner will present you with some challenges, but the rewards are many, help is only a telephone call away.
-There are companies and organizations committed to supporting the success of new homeowners like you because they believe homeownership is good for families and good for neighborhoods.
+Sure, your life as a homeowner will present you with some challenges, but the rewards are many and should you get into financial difficulty, help is only a telephone call away.
+There are companies and organizations in your area committed to supporting the success of new homeowners like you, because they believe homeownership is good for families and good for neighborhoods.

 You should be proud.
-You've achieved the dream of homeownership, congratulations.
+You've achieved the dream of homeownership.